-Dinner in the main dining room is a three-course affair, and not something to be rushed.
+Dinner in the main dining room (known as MDR to the seasoned cruiser) is a three-course affair, and not something to be rushed.
 It’s important to leave yourself plenty of time, especially if you’re planning to see a show after dinner.

 Although most Carnival ships have two dining rooms, one of which is dedicated to each of the dining options, you’ll find the same menu served in both.
-The Spirit-class ships (Carnival Pride, Carnival Legend, and Carnival Miracle) have only one dining room, but still offer both set-time and Your Time dining.
+The Spirit-class ships (Carnival Pride, Carnival Spirit, Carnival Legend, and Carnival Miracle) have only one dining room, but still offer traditional set-time and Your Time dining.

-Currently, the Carnival fleet offers two separate menus: The American Table menu and American Feast menu.
+Currently, the Carnival fleet offers two separate menus: The American Table menu and the American Feast menu.

 - American Table: This is your typical main dining room menu with a selection of appetizers, soups, salads, entrees, and desserts.
-This is the menu you’ll find each cruise casual night, with the exception of formal nights.
+This is the rotating menu you’ll find each cruise casual night, except on formal nights.

 - American Feast: This is the menu offered in the main dining room on formal nights and, truth be told, it’s not all that different from the American Table menu.
 This menu will be offered once or twice per cruise, depending on the length of your sailing.
-Formal nights are also the only evening you’ll find table cloths being used in the main dining rooms.
+Formal nights are also the only evening you’ll find tablecloths used in the main dining rooms.

 The experience usually takes 90 minutes or so, depending on how fast your dining team is.
 If you are really crunched for time, you should consider eating dinner at the Lido deck buffet or one of the other venues that offer a more casual experience.

-Carnival offers two different dining programs, and you’ll generally select one at the time you book your cruise.
+Carnival offers two different dining programs, and you’ll generally select one when you book your cruise.
 Traditional Dining, which allows you to eat at the same table with the same people at the same time each night, is generally served at 6 p.m. and 8:15 p.m.

 Your Time dining allows you to decide what time you’d like to eat.
 But be aware that, because Your Time dining is increasingly popular, you need to request this option as soon as possible.
 If you find that it’s not available on your sailing, check again once you’re on board to see if perhaps there are openings.